Riyas-Noushad/C3-Customer-portal/doc/users.md

 * Click on **SUBMIT** to update the recently made change regarding license management for a particular user.

 ### Reset Password
 In case you want to reset the password for any user, you can do so by using this portal.
 * click on **Reset Passsword** button in the **Actions** column for the required user.
 * You will get a pop with two options: **Auto-generate Password** & **Custom Password**.
 * Use **Auto-generate Password** in case you want new password to be system generated password.
 * You can reset new password of your own choice by using **Custom Password**.
 Once you chose this option, you will get the option to fill up new password detail.
 * Click on **OK** to finish the password reset process.
-* New password information will be sent to email address you have used to login to this portal.
+* New password information will be available in the confirmation popup and will sent to email address you have used to login to this portal.

 ### Grant Access to Portal
-You can use also assign access to C3 portal to any other user of your organization by following the below mentioned instructions:
+You can also assign access to C3 portal to any other user of your organization by following the below mentioned instructions:
-* Please click on Fourth item availble in **Actions** column in front of the required user.
+* Please click on **Grant access to the portal** button availble in **Actions** column in front of the required user.
-* After clicking on it, portal will give you option to select the **Role** for that user.
+* After clicking on it, portal will give you options to select the **Role** for that user.
 You can select any of them as per your requirement.
-* You can get information regarding the **Role** by moving the cursor to **i** available in front of each role.
+* You can get information regarding the **Role** by moving the cursor to helptext available in front of each role.
-* Once this is done, access with selected role to the C3 portal will be given to the required user & they will be able to login to C3 portal using their Office365 account credentials.
+* Once this is done, access with selected role to the C3 portal will be given to the required user & they will be able to login to C3 portal.

 ### Revoke Access from Portal
 You can also revoke the portal access permission from any already permitted user.
-* You will find fourth item (red cross symbol) in **Actions** column for already granted users.
+* You will find **Revoke access from portal** button in **Actions** column for already granted users.
 * Click on it to revoke the C3 portal access permission from that particular user.
 * Once this is done, you will get a pop-up regarding the confirmation about the same.